lacoseismic/nshmp-haz/docs/pages/Model-Files.md

 How MFDs are intialized (or realized) depends on the presence and contents of `mfd-config.json` and `rate-tree.json` files.
 See the
 [magnitude frequency distributions](./Magnitude-Frequency-Distributions.md) page for details on these files and the types of MFDs supported in _nshmp-haz_.
-Note also the

 ## Rupture Sets